07-Mayankraj/BackEndMovieAPI/readme.md

 ## BackEndMovieAPI
-    ->Movie backend, movies can be inserted deleted and updated using api, also has search by langauge and sort by rating filter.
+    Movie backend, movies can be inserted deleted and updated using api, also has search by langauge and sort by rating filter.
 ## Design
 ![design](https://user-images.githubusercontent.com/87657007/210721817-56ae896e-654e-4062-81d6-82b7e0a7b443.png)